 We intend to qualify as a business development company under the 1940 Act prior to consummation of this offering.
 The 1940 Act imposes numerous constraints on the operations of business development companies.
 For example, business development companies are required to invest at least 70% of their gross assets in specified types of securities, primarily in private companies or thinly-traded U.S. public companies, cash, cash equivalents, U.S. government securities and other high quality debt investments that mature in one year or less.
 Furthermore, any failure to comply with the requirements imposed on business development companies by the 1940 Act could cause the SEC to bring an enforcement action against us and/or expose us to claims of private litigants.
 In addition, upon approval of a majority of our stockholders, we may elect to withdraw our status as a business development company.
-If we decide to withdraw our election, or if we otherwise fail to qualify, or maintain our qualification, as a business development company.
+If we decide to withdraw our election, or if we otherwise fail to qualify, or maintain our qualification, as a business development company, we may be subject to the substantially greater regulation under the 1940 Act as a closed-end investment company.
 Compliance with such regulations would significantly decrease our operating flexibility, and could significantly increase our costs of doing business.
 If we do not remain a business development company, we might be regulated as a closed-end investment company under the 1940 Act, which would subject us to substantially more regulatory restrictions under the 1940 Act and correspondingly decrease our operating flexibility.